5 places to enjoy some pub grub in Dublin

 1) The Bull & Castle Bar

-You can’t go wrong with a good ol’ American style bar and restaurant.
-Bull and Castle’s meat is supplied by their own butchers: F.X.
-Buckley, which is a brand unto itself.
-They have an excellent reputation for their dedication to their craft and the resulting tenderness and marbling in every slab of beef.
+You can’t go wrong with a good ol’ American-style bar and restaurant.
+They have an excellent reputation for their dedication to the craft and the resulting tenderness and marbling in every slab of beef.
 There’s also a full bar to compliment every dish.

 2) The Old Spot